julybatchns/backend_june_cuvette/README.md

 - 14. Setting Up a Basic Express Server.
 - 15. What are Middlewares?
 - 16. Using Middlewares in Express.
-- 17. What is HTTP and Other topics included?
+- 17. HTTP (Hypertext transfer Protocol)

 ## Packages under NPM - nodemon